sprakashx15/AI-Goalkeeper/README.md

 # AI-Goalkeeper 🧤⚽

-An interactive reinforcement learning dashboard built with Streamlit.
-Play against an AI Goalkeeper that learns to save your penalty shots using either Q-Learning (Tabular RL) or a Deep Q-Network (Neural Net).
+An interactive reinforcement learning goalkeeper dashboard built with Streamlit.
+You can play against the Goalkeeper that learns to save your penalty shots using previous data.

-## 🚀 Features
+## Features

-### 🎮 Interactive Gameplay
+### Interactive Gameplay
-- **Play vs AI:** Take penalty shots on a 5x3 grid
+- **Play vs AI:** Take penalty shots on a 5x3 grid (slect a grid to shot.)
 - Real-time AI predictions and saves
-- Visual feedback and animations
+- Heat map of shot and keeper dives.

-### 🤖 AI-Powered Goalkeeper
+### AI-Powered Goalkeeper
 - Trains using Q-Learning or Deep Q-Network (DQN)
-- **Auto-Train:** Train the AI agent against simulated striker profiles (corners, center, random)
+- **Auto-Train:** Train the AI agent against any different type of striker profiles (corners, center, random).
-- Dynamic learning based on user shot patterns
+- Dynamic learning based on user shot patterns.

-### 📊 Analytics & Tuning
-- **Hyperparameter Tuning:** Experiment with Learning Rate, Gamma, and Epsilon Decay
-- Heatmaps of user shots and the goalkeeper's dives
-- Visual learning curve of the agent over time

 ## 🛠️ Tech Stack

 **Frontend & Dashboard**
 - Streamlit
 - Pandas
 - Matplotlib

-**Machine Learning & AI**
+**Model and Training**
 - PyTorch (Deep Q-Network)
 - NumPy (Tabular Q-Learning)

-## 🧠 How It Works
+## How It Works

 1. **User enters a shot**
    - Example: Selects Top Right Corner on the 5x3 grid.